Leader of the Education Society

 Currently, the most important challenge the eastern Metis students face is the denial to bursaries and other funding, which is reserved to western students by publicly, privately, and government-funded organisations.
-Diane and her team will work diligently to redress that unfortunate situation, and we will keep our people appraised of the progress.
+Lisa and her team work diligently to redress that unfortunate situation, and we will keep our people appraised of the progress.

 The MNOC is in the process of contacting various colleges and universities as part of our strategic plan to ensure that our Metis students will reach their full potential.

 The MNOC supports Lisa in her mission, as we firmly believe that every verified Metis in Canada should have equal access to education grants and bursaries, whether their Metis roots stem from the West or the East.